 You have the genius detective—who's usually battling his own demons in the subplot—and the funny sidekick.
 There's the countdown to solve a case before something else bad happens.
 Not to mention the puzzling clues that have us guessing along with them.

-These detective tropes and murder mystery beats appear again and again, yet somehow we’re gripped and sitting on the edges of our seats every time—at least when these classic elements are spun in new and inventive ways that feel fresh.
+These detective tropes and murder mystery beats appear again and again, yet somehow we're gripped and sitting on the edges of our seats every time.
+At least, we are when these classic elements are spun in new and inventive ways that feel fresh!

-  Here are some of the best modern detective TV shows that each add their own original twists to the format.
-They’re all worth watching for their own special reasons!
+Here are some of the best modern detective TV shows that add their own original twists to the blueprint and are worth watching.